openstack-archive/fuel-specs/specs/8.0/multirack-in-fuel-ui.rst

 Environment page changes:

 #.
 Existing sorting and filtering controls in node management panel should
-   include new `Node network group` option (`group_id` attribute of Node model).
+   include new `node network group` option (`group_id` attribute of Node model).
    All the other sorting and filtering behaviour remains the same.

-   When `Node network group` filter is applied and specific node network group chosen, only nodes from this network group should be shown in the node list.
+   When `node network group` filter is applied and specific node network group chosen, only nodes from this network group should be shown in the node list.
-   `Node network group` filter should contain a list of network group names.
+   `node network group` filter should contain a list of network group names.
    Default node network group (its id is stored in Cluster model attribute) should go first in the list.

-   When `Node network group` sorter is applied, node list should be grouped by node network group name.
+   When `node network group` sorter is applied, node list should be grouped by node network group name.
 Nodes from default node network group should go first in the list.